khanmaster/IAC_with_Terraform/README.md

 You can download the binary from the following link:

 https://www.terraform.io/downloads.html
 When you have unzipped the binary file, there's no installer.
-They students should move the file to their /usr/local/bin directory and set the Path if necessary.
+- should move the file to `/usr/local/bin` directory and set the Path as env var if necessary.

 - **For Windows**